curtisullerich/wedding/faq.md

 lesson for anyone who is interested.
 No experience or partner necessary.
 Meishan learned the basics from Curtis on just their first date, and this teacher will be better than Curtis.

+##### What language will the ceremony be in?
+The ceremony will be in English and Cantonese.

 ##### Can I take pictures?
 We kindly ask that you do not take photos during the ceremony, as we will have